 As stressed by the literature on housing restrictions, several stories can explain why municipalities would oppose new construction, depending on their characteristics.
 First, construction in high-demand and densely built places limits the space available, which can trigger resistance from residents who do not want new buildings in their backyards (Saiz, 2010; Hilber and Robert-Nicoud, 2013).
-Second, new construction might increase the population's heterogeneity in municipalities the date of the treatment.
-Both estimates are thus absent in the right-hand graph in Figure 4.
+Second, new construction might increase the population's heterogeneity in municipalities surrounded by different neighbors (Rolleston, 1987; Bates and Santerre, 1994).
+Third, through its effect on housing prices, new constructions might decrease the value of residents' assets in municipalities with a large share of homeowners (Fischel, 2001; Ortalo-Magné and Prat, 2014).